ejain/blog/source/_posts/2008-02-14-java-excel.md

 }
 ```

-This works fine -- except that there doesn't seem to be a way to keep the precision of numbers, i.e. if you don't want to convert "4" to "4.0"!
+This works fine--except that there doesn't seem to be a way to keep the precision of numbers, i.e. if you don't want to convert "4" to "4.0"!
 Fortunately POI isn't the only game in town.
 I ended up using [JExcel API](http://jexcelapi.sourceforge.net/) which has a much simpler API (and behaves the way I want it to):

 ```
 Workbook workbook = Workbook.getWorkbook(in);